kurisutina26/EthicsANDvalues-Twitter/README.md

        java -jar EVT.jar path to the folder
     ```

-  For example, let /home/xyz/Desktop/tweetfolder be the directory which contains any number of files having tweets and their twitter information in the specified particular format per user for which I will provide the files in the next commit, then
+  For example, let /home/xyz/Desktop/tweetfolder be the directory which contains any number of files having tweets and their twitter information in the specified particular format per user for which I will provide the files in the next commit( an example of the tweet folder is also provided), then
    ```sh
        java -jar /home/xyz/Desktop/tweetfolder
    ```
-      An example of the tweet folder is also provided.

 Vola!!
 You are done now!
 You could now find a csv file named finaloutput.csv in the repository with User IDs as the first column followed by the predictions in the form of boolean value as 1 for YES and 0 for NO for each of the 10 Schwartz Values in the order:
   - Achievement
   - Benevolence